Tech billionaire surrenders Cambodian relics sold by indicted art dealer

 “The photos showed that some of these pieces were clearly unearthed contemporaneously with my purchases,” Clark recalled.
 “I said: ‘look I’m not here to own things that are illegal.
 I will give back anything I have that you can demonstrate was illicitly imported.’”

-The U.S. Attorney’s office in the Southern District of New York declined to comment.
+The U.S. attorney’s office in the Southern District of New York declined to comment.

-Among the items Clark relinquished to authorities are a bronze four-armed Hindu goddess, a bulky stone warrior, and a footless bronze Buddhist deity.
+Among the items Clark relinquished to authorities are a bronze four-armed Hindu goddess, a bulky stone warrior and a footless bronze Buddhist deity.

 Gordon said he expects the relics from Clark’s collection to reach Cambodia within the next six months.
 “It will be a phenomenal day of celebration and joy when they come home,” he said.